In-principle Agreement reached!

 • Extending the school year

-• Re-writing important hard-won clauses such as the scope of Consultative Committees, redundancy provisions and performance management procedures.
+• Re-writing important hard-won clauses such as the scope of Consultative Committees.

 At the same time, they are pushing back against our claims which would ensure that Catholic school staff are not left behind.